The Architecture of Discretion

 In a chain, a single weak link is enough to destroy its stability.
 The same applies to discretion: one publicly visible hint can be sufficient to break the chain of seamless confidentiality – and thereby fully compromise the protection it provides you.

-The concept presented for low‑trace, discreet psychological counseling combines technical safeguards, data‑minimizing communication channels, and a mindful, behavior‑oriented approach.
+The concept presented for low‑trace, discreet conversation combines technical safeguards, data‑minimizing communication channels, and a mindful, behavior‑oriented approach.
 Its aim is to provide you with an exceptionally high level of confidentiality and control – even in demanding life situations.

 Impressum (German) | Impressum (English translation) | Datenschutzerklärung (Privacy Policy, German) | Privacy Policy (English translation) | Contact